 If you type “water shortage” in Google you’ll get about 86,300,000 results and you’ll run across so many contradictory articles, that it’s hard to know what and who to believe, so I know I’m probably not alone with my dark visions of the future.

 You Don’t Know What You Have Until It’s Gone

 8 years ago, in a washroom where I worked, I expressed my disapproval of a colleague’s teeth brushing routine.
-Essentially she kept the water running the whole time.
+She kept the water running the whole time.
 She gave me a look that said, mind your own business.
-She’s been on my mind this summer since much of northern Italy is experiencing extreme drought and some districts have been rationed.
+She’s been on my mind this year since much of Europe is experiencing extreme drought and some districts were rationed during the summer months.
 I ask myself whether she’s changed her ways.

-What causes me grief is that no matter how much some of us really make the effort to reduce waste, just as many don’t, including big business and corporations to a large degree.
+What causes me grief is that no matter how much some of us really make the effort to reduce waste, just as many don’t, including big businesses and corporations.